 Cycles & Options

 12 Cycles: Normal, Heavy Duty, Bedding, Anti Bacterial, SteamSanitary, SteamFresh, Perm Press, Delicates, Towels, Speed Dry (Manual Dry), Air Dry (Manual Dry), Downloaded

-12 Options: More Time, Less Time, Damp Dry Signal, Wrinkle Care, Control Lock, Custom Program, PGM Save, Wi-Fi Connect, Energy Saver, TurboSteam, Reduce Static, Remote Start
+12 Options: More Time, Less Time, Damp Dry Signal, Wrinkle Care, Control Lock, Wi-Fi, Energy Saver, TurboSteam, Reduce Static, Remote Start, Drum Light, Signal

 The Maytag MEDC465HW Top Load Style Dryer - $749

 Next up in our comparison of the best clothes dryer options: Maytag.
 Maytag has been in the drying business since the 1950s, well after their introduction of washing machines in 1893.
 The Maytag MEDX655DW is an American-built dryer that will give any competitor a run for the money.

 This 7.0 cubic foot dryer is also large enough to accept those big items like bedding or blankets, even sleeping bags (it's recommended to use the delicate cycle on those).
 The IntelliDry moisture sensor will monitor drying throughout the cycle and adjust temperatures so items won't shrink, burn, or even wrinkle.
 Wrinkle Control is a well designed feature that intermittently turns the heat on and off for just the right amount of time to keep those wrinkles away.
 How about Sanitize?
 They have it!
 The Sanitize Cycle will remove up to 99.9% of three common household bacteria types.